 We’ve been working hard for you the past couple weeks, and I think you’ll be proud of us!
 After original struggles to make variations of our ever so popular egg twist bread, we finally tried something new.
 A pumpkin flavor.
 And not only that, but with loads of cinnamon and sugar on top!
 And boy, do I mean LOADS.

 Just take a look at these beauties.
 Cinnamon Crunch Pumpkin Knots.
+They are kind of like a sweet roll and kind of like a donut.
 Wouldn’t they make such a delicious Thanksgiving breakfast?

 This incredibly soft and sugary pumpkin bread was partly a remix of our egg twist bread, and partly inspiration from Half Baked Harvest.